mahesh-singh/dsa-leetcode/README.md

 ### 215. Kth Largest Element in an Array

 ### 973. K Closest Points to Origin
+1. Intuition: Need to find closest point, so max heap of distance of length k.
+After push, if len of heap is greater than k, pop the max.
+This will make sure heap will have kth smallest distance
+2. Max heap of points
+3. Less func should calculate the distance and compare
+4. add points one by one and check the the len of heap
+5. if len of heap is greater then k, pop (which will pop the max distance point so far)
+6. return the  heap

 ### 1046.
 Last Stone Weight
+1. Intuition: max heap, and while len(heap) >1, keep pop two item and push the diff

 ### 703. Kth Largest Element in a Stream
 1. Intuition: min heap with length k with only contains elements of largest then kth.
 Pop the kth largest element